Official Tiger GPS Garmin Oregon GuideGarmin's product line is heading west - with the new Oregon series available at Tiger GPS!

 Garmin Oregon 200 Touch-Screen Handheld GPS Receiver

-Garmin Oregon 400t Canada Touch-Screen Handheld GPS Receiver with Canada Topo Maps
+Garmin Oregon 400t Canada Touch HH GPS Receiver w/ Canada Topo Maps

 - Automotive GPS Units